bsadagopa/MyMusic360/README.md

 ***Key Product features:***
 * Credential check based on picture taken.
 * If not a setup - configured user, then allowed in as a guest user.
-* Face attributed - mood is read using microsost FACE Api.
+* Face attributes - mood is read using microsost FACE Api.
 * For existing-setup user, their collection from Spotify is accessed and song matching close to existing mood is played.
 * For guest user, song matching the users mood from the current top 100 list is played.